(Geophysical survey on Lanacombe; © ENPA 2013)

 Lee Bray and Martin Gillard

 You can view further details about the project by visiting the Exmoor Mires website.
-This contains a variety of information on a range of research topics, including the historic environment and an up to date list of historic environment publications generated by the project.
+This contains a variety of information on a range of research topics, including the historic environment and a list of historic environment publications generated by the project.